Course: Heritage Conversation-Current Topics

 Learning outcomes

 The aim of the course is to discuss the challenges of contemporary cultural heritage preservation using specific examples.
-Each year, the course has a slightly different content, following current issues and, where appropriate, topics raised by the students themselves (issues of heritage restoration in their place of residence, etc.).
-The course may include excursions to heritage preservation workplaces, restoration workshops, and buildings undergoing heritage restoration.
-The aim is to learn about the basic working methods and restoration workshops, and sites where heritage restoration is taking place.
+Each year, the course has a slightly different content, following current issues and, where appropriate, topics raised by the students themselves (examples of monument restoration in their place of residence, etc.).
+The course may include excursions to heritage preservation offices, restoration workshops, and buildings undergoing heritage restoration.
 The aim is to learn the basic working methods and procedures used in the design and implementation of heritage restoration.
-The course also covers methods of heritage restoration, field administration, communication procedures, and the popularization of heritage issues.
+The course also covers methods of heritage restoration, administration, communication procedures, and the popularization of conservation.

 Prerequisites